Bill would require Caltrans to connect homeless people to services before clearing camps

 The agency already has its hands full in dealing with homeless camps on state highway property.
 But instead of just clearing out camps that create health and safety issues, lawmakers will now consider a plan that requires the agency to connect homeless people with services to get them permanent shelter.

-“They threw all my stuff away, four times,” Theophlis Collins, who is homeless, told FOX40.
+“They threw all my stuff away four times,” Theophlis Collins, who is homeless, told FOX40.

 Collins said he will sleep on the sidewalk Tuesday night with just the clothes he is wearing.
 He said clearing out the spot underneath the Capitol City Freeway near 16th Street is a regular practice by Caltrans.

 “It’s hard out here, it’s really hard.
-By them coming to take our stuff, throwing it away, it's no good,” Collins said.
+And by them coming to take our stuff, throwing it away, it's no good,” Collins said.

 That is why Orange County Assemblyman Phillip Chen authored a bill that requires Caltrans to create outreach teams to direct the homeless to services before clearing out an encampment on highway property.